-We introduced a new mastery led mathematics curriculum in St George's in September 2017.
+We introduced a new mastery-led mathematics curriculum at St George's in September 2017.
 Attached to this page is a mastery guide for parents.

-Aim of the curriculum is to ensure that our children master their understanding of mathematics at their age related expectations.
+The aim of the curriculum is to ensure that our children master their understanding of mathematics at their age-related expectations.

 In this section we will be explaining the organisation and expectations of our curriculum.

 Mathematics is central to learning.
-Our children lives are full of numbers.
+Our children's lives are full of numbers.
 Mathematics also helps them to achieve well in other subjects such as science, computing, history and geography.
-It is vital to how our children learn and live.
+It is vital to contribute to how our children learn and live.

 At St George's we aim to develop children who: